connor/domainr-objectiveC/README.md

     // stores the info result in an infoResult variable
     // parameter is a URL passed via a string id infoResult = [d info:@"cnnr.me"];

+## Example

+I have an example in [main.m](https://github.com/connor/domainr-objectiveC/blob/master/main.m).
+The easiest way to see this in action is to open the Xcode project up and run it.
+You will see the log populate with the responses from Domainr.

 ## Thanks
 A **huge** thank you to Joshua Russell for his [Dribbble API Wrapper](https://github.com/joshuarussell/Objective-Dribbble),